SubliminalsChannel/Scripts/Buyers Guide Scripts/MISC Freelancer Base - Buyers Guide.md

 * and if your considering this over a cutty black the freelancer has 2 shield generators where the cutlass has 1.

 ###### For cons, I'd say...
-* Its SCM speedleed and Max speed are pretty slow
+* Its SCM speed and Max speed are pretty slow
 * It can be pretty hard to stop.
 * Its view from the turret could be better it has a blind spot on top and straight ahead
 * And a common complaint is that the view from the cockpit is not very good.

 ### My Thoughts
 What are my thoughts?
 I think the Freelancer is the best medium sized multi-role ship we have.
-It Excels at everything, PVE Combat,cargo hauling, multi-crew gameplay, long distance journeys, and taking land vehicles planet side.
+It Excels at everything, PVE Combat, medium cargo hauling, multi-crew gameplay, long distance journeys, and taking land vehicles planet side.
 It's only con is its speed.
 And considering its is star citizens equivalence of a semi truck this is to be expected.
+What I really like about the freelancer is its ability to excel at almost everything you can do in star citizen except mining.
+If you are a new or intermediate player you should be using this as your main ship.
+If your looking to upgrade to this over the cutlass.
+The choice isn't that simple.
+Both ships are great, when it comes down to it, do you want the nimbleness of the cutlass, or the tankyness of the freelancer.
+Either way you cant make a bad choice.
+Well the FREElancer is Free right now so there's no need to buy one at the moment.
+If I had to guess after 3.10 goes stable we will see this loaner fade.
+If you watching this after that.
+I prefer the Freelancer over the Cutlass But that's my opinion.

 ### Outro
 Those are my thoughts, let me hear yours down in the comments.
-If you haven't already check out my loadout guide for the MISC Freelancer here?
-New citizens, use my referral link on screen or in the description to reserve your 5000aUEC in the persistent universe, no pledge necessary.
-If you enjoy my channel there are 6 ways to support it, #1 you can smash that like button. #2 you can share this content with someone who may enjoy it. #3 you can check out my "locations of Stanton" collection over at Displate #4 you can subscribe and turn on notifications by clicking the circle here. #5 you can become a channel member by clicking the join button below.
-And #6 if you're feeling generous, consider becoming a patron.
-Some Pledge perks can be seen here, Including desktop versions of my locations of stanton collection available to all patrons.
-If not your viewership is greatly appreciated.
+If you haven't already make sure to check out my loadout guide for the Freelancer Here.
+I'm live on twitch right now, come hang.
+If you enjoy my channel there are 5 ways to support it, #1 you can smash that like button. #2 you can share this content with someone who may enjoy it. #3 you can check out my "locations of Stanton" collection over at Displate and in the Merch Store #4 you can subscribe and turn on notifications by clicking the circle here.
+And #5 if you're feeling generous, consider becoming a Channel Member or even better a Patron.
+Some Pledge perks can be seen here, Including desktop versions of my locations of Stanton collection available to all patrons and members.
+If not just sticking around until the end is greatly appreciated.
 Until next time Citizens, I'll see you in the verse.

 ### Tags
 A Star Citizens Ship Buyers Guide,MISC Freelancer,MISC Freelancer Review,MISC Freelancer Review Star Citizen,MISC Freelancer Star Citizen,Star Citizen MISC Freelancer,star citizen MISC Freelancer review,MISC Freelancer 3.9,MISC Freelancer tour,MISC Freelancer Walkthrough,MISC Freelancer renegade,ship tour,star citizen review,ship guide,star citizen,MISC,3.9, Star Citizen 3.9, Star Citizen 3.9, MISC Freelancer